isomorphic-software/smartclient-docs/kb_topics/skinning.md

 #### Manually
 To modify a skin, first create a copy of one of the skins that comes with the SmartClient SDK, then modify the copy.
 Full instructions are provided in Chapter 9 of the *QuickStart Guide*.

-For the most modern skins (**Tahoe**, **Stratus**, **Twilight** and **Obsidian**), the recommended approach is to use the [Skin Editor](skinEditor.md#kb-topic-skin-editor) tool, which provides UI for the majority of the skin CSS and takes advantage of the Sass templates provided with those skins.
+For the most modern skins, **Tahoe**, **Obsidian** and **Stratus**, the recommended approach is to use the [Skin Editor](skinEditor.md#kb-topic-skin-editor) tool, which provides UI for the majority of the skin CSS and takes advantage of the Sass templates provided with those skins.
 You can also manually affect the Sass templates - see the [Custom Sass Skinning](customSassSkins.md#kb-topic-customizing-sass-based-skins) discussion for more detail on leveraging that mechanism to customize a skin.

 #### Locating Skinning Properties